Isle of Wight Guru

 Guide Books and maps about the Isle of Wight coastal path

 Besides the official anticlockwise route from Visit Isle of Wight there are a couple of books which tackle the Isle of Wight coastal path in a clockwise direction.
-They're by Brian G Smailes and Paul Curtis and they get similar review scores.
+They are by Brian G Smailes and Paul Curtis and they get similar review scores.
 I can't help feeling that Brian looks like he's lost on the front of his own book.

 Walking the Isle of Wight coastal path by Brian G Smailes